-- Parent contact.

 - Verbal reprimand.

 - Work detail.

 - Withdrawal of privileges, which may include but not be limited to, participation in extracurricular activities and/or parking privileges.

-- Return of property, payment for the same or restitution for damages. - Detention or private meal. - Behavior plan/contract. - Counseling and direction, including reteaching or other instruction. - Restorative practices. - Other school/dormitory-based consequences as deemed appropriate by the administration.
+- Return of property, payment for the same or restitution for damages.

+- Detention.

+- Behavior plan/contract.

+- Counseling and direction.

+- Other school/dormitory-based consequences as deemed appropriate by the administration.